The UNF General Education Program Requirements

 Students will determine appropriate mathematical and computational models and methods in problem solving; understand mathematical, statistical, and computational concepts; apply mathematical and computational models and methods in problem solving; critically examine and evaluate scientific observation, hypothesis, and model construction; understand fundamental concepts, principles, and processes about the natural world; and use the scientific method to explain the natural world.

-Choose additional courses from the common core lists or from the additional courses listed below to reach 12 credits total.
+Choose additional courses from the common core lists (group 4 or group 5) or from the additional courses listed below to reach 12 credits total for Mathematics and Sciences areas.
 One credit must be a lab component.

 - MGF 1113 – (GM) Math for Teachers I (3 hours)